isaccanedo/yunikorn-web/README.md

 ### Executando testes

-All tests can be executed via `make test`.
+Todos os testes podem ser executados via `make test`.
 It will first build the project and then execute the unit tests followed by the end to end tests.
 If you want to run the unit tests separately, run `yarn test` to execute them via [Karma](https://karma-runner.github.io).
 If you want to run the unit tests with code coverage, run `yarn test:coverage`.

 ## Local development